 Referral criteria for instrument-based screening that detects amblyopia risk factors are specified by the manufacturer and vary by age.
+They are not the same as the consensus-based American Association for Pediatric Ophthalmology and Strabismus uniform guidelines for instrument-based screening that are informed by current evidence.
 The child must be able to cooperate for the test, and the evaluator must know how to apply the technology properly and be familiar with the limitations of the test.
-The sensitivity and specificity of the instrument screening devices depend on the referral criteria utilized.
-Guidelines for a uniform set of amblyopia risk factors that should be detected by instrument-based screening are shown in Table A2.197 Criteria that emphasize a high rate of detection of at-risk children (i.e., high sensitivity) can result in excessive over-referrals (low specificity), whereas minimization of over-referrals can result in missing at-risk children (low sensitivity).
+The sensitivity and specificity of the instrument screening devices depend on the referral criteria used.
+Guidelines for a uniform set of amblyopia risk factors that should be detected by instrument-based screening are shown in Table A3-1.248 Criteria that emphasize a high rate of detection of at-risk children (i.e., high sensitivity) can result in excessive over-referrals (low specificity), whereas minimization of over-referrals can result in missing at-risk children (low sensitivity).